kahalewai/agbac/readme.md

 **Option 3 - Use AGBAC Full when development is complete/released**

-Implement a fully functional AGBAC Solution (aka AGBAC-Full) for object/resource-level access (coming soon)
+Implement a fully functional AGBAC Solution (aka AGBAC-Full) for object/resource-level access (coming soon; Feb '26)
 * AGBAC-Full is a vendor-neutral full implementation of the AGBAC specification
 * Development of AGBAC-Full will begin Jan 2026, and espected to be complete Feb 2026
 * Will work with your existing Enterprise IAM Solutions; Vendor-neutral PEP will be provided
 * Provides object/resource-level access control, enhanced scope for agent-aware IAM Solutions
-* Will support RFC 8693 Token Exchange and dynamic/implicit delegation on the Human Users behalf
+* Will support RFC 8693 Token Exchange and dynamic/implicit delegation on the human users behalf
 * Will support delegation chains and multi-agent workflows, supporting advanced agentic configurations
 * Will provide standardized AI-aware audit semantics, allowing your organization to fully audit agent interactions
 * Implements defense in depth patterns and positions your organization for Zero Trust compliance at the Agent Layer